 Armor and Weapons

 Kit Reviews: These are shorter posts looking at a specific combination of props and costumes for arms and armor in film.
-Right now, there are two, the Unsullied (also has a discussion of cohesion) and the Lannister infantry, but I have more planned!
+Right now, there are three, the Unsullied (also has a discussion of cohesion) the Lannister infantry, Gondor Heavy infantry, but I have more planned!

 Punching Through Some Armor Myths and Archery, Distance and ‘Kiting.’
 These two posts discuss the evidence we have for armor penetration by both melee weapons and arrows; the second goes into some depth on what those limitations mean for tactics, specifically for horse archers.
 The topic of arrow-armor-penetration is a very active and debated one, so I’ll note that these two posts were written in June, 2019; I hope to update them as new experiments shed new light (and I will change the date above to reflect that when I do).